jhillyerd/hw-gauge/README.md

 ## firmware

-Firmware for STMF103 bluepill boards.
+Firmware for [LilyGO T-Display RP2040] boards.
+It should be relatively easy to modify for a regular Pi Pico with a ST7789 SPI display.

 ## Notes